environmental-forecasting/model-ensembler/README.md

 either more heavyweight/less suitable deployment wise or not abstracted enough for simplifying lives, respectively!!!

+## Cycl

+Recently we noticed at [Cycl](https://cylc.github.io/), so in the medium term it's worth evaluating this tool and compare it to model\_ensembler, as it seems pretty lightweight (which is the reason many others are a pain to use) and could be a good tool to use in place. model\_ensembler is just quick and easy, so moving to a decent graph based workflow executor is preferable if you're thinking of long term implementation and education.

 ## Environmental Forecasting
 The `model-ensembler` is part of a wider family of tools for [Environmental Forecasting](https://github.com/environmental-forecasting):